bghira/SimpleTuner/README.md

 - A100-40, A40, A6000 or better (EMA, 1024px training)
 - NVIDIA RTX 4090 or better (24G, no EMA)
 - NVIDIA RTX 4080 or better (LoRA only)

-## Scripts

-- `ubuntu.sh` - This is a basic "installer" that makes it quick to deploy on a Vast.ai instance.
-It might not work for every single container image.
-- `train.sh` - The main training script for SDXL.
-- `config/config.env.example` - These are training parameters, you should copy to `config/config.env`

 ## Toolkit